pohlm01/master-thesis/2_preliminaries.typ

 + #glspl("crl") are regularly published by the @ca in which all revoked certificates are listed.

-+ @ocsp is a protocol that allows relying parties to query the @ca if a certificate was revoked in real time.
++ @ocsp is a protocol that allows relying parties to query the @ca if a certificate was revoked in real-time.

-As it will become relevant later on, the following section will explain @ocsp a bit more in depth.
+As it will become relevant later on, the following section will explain @ocsp a bit more in-depth.

 === OCSP
 @ocsp is meant as an improvement over the classical @crl, as it avoids downloading a list with all blocked certificates occasionally, but instead allows querying a @ca about the status of one specific certificate whenever it is needed.